Density dependence of the quark condensate in isospin-asymmetric nuclear matter: Methods

 and take the soft limit $q^\mu \to 0$.
 This allows us to integrate over the last term, which gives the corresponding conserved Noether charge according to $Q^a_5 = \int \dd[3]{\vec x} A_0^a(x)$:

 In order to continue, we employ the $SU(2)$ chiral transformation behavior of the pseudoscalar current, $[Q_5^a, P^b(0)] = -\im \delta^{ab} \bar qq(0)$, to write the equation

 where we have defined $\langle\Omega|\bar qq |\Omega\rangle \equiv \langle \bar qq\rangle ^* \equiv \langle \bar uu + \bar dd\rangle ^* $ in \cref{eq:HowToCondensate}.
 In the soft limit, the second term on the left-hand side vanishes, since we do not have any zero modes present.
 Conversely, in the chiral limit, the first term would vanish, because $m=0$, but the second term would survive owing to massless pion modes.
 In summary, by calculating the pseudoscalar two-point correlation function, \cref{eq:Pi}, in chiral perturbation theory, we can infer the density dependence of the in-medium quark condensate.
+In summary, we use two QCD relations, PCAC and the Ward identity, in order to relate the quark condensate to pseudoscalar correlation functions, and then use chiral perturbation theory to compute those correlation functions.

+We note that it is also possible to investigate the quark condensate via the Hellmann--Feynman theorem by taking derivatives of the nucleon energy density with respect to the quark mass, see e.g. Ref.~\cite{Kaiser2008} and references therein.